 Beyond the traditional English books, our teachers use a variety of magazines, podcasts, articles and newspapers that challenge the students to use background knowledge of a current topic and learn vocabulary in context.
 Additionally, students spend at least 2 hours per week in the Computer Lab using specialized online English as a Second Language resources.
 Costs and Fees:

 Students must pay a non-refundable application fee.
 Once accepted into the program, he or she must pay a tuition fee every session and a materials fee.
 To see detailed information please go to Program Costs

 We have a wonderful group of teachers that are here to help the students learn in a fun and positive way.
 Click here to Meet our Staff

-Rockford College's faculty, staff, students, and members of the local community support our program by meeting with students for conversation time after classes.
+Rockford University's faculty, staff, students, and members of the local community support our program by meeting with students for conversation time after classes.
 This way, ESL students can enjoy practicing the language in a more relaxed environment and make new friends.
 Learn more about volunteer opportunities

 .Learning outside of the classroom:

 The program also allows for ESL students to share their culture with other students and the Rockford community by integrating learning opportunities outside the classroom.

 - Students are encouraged to participate in school events and clubs, such as the Multicultural Club.